 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-For the period from September 15, 2005 (inception) through March 31, 2011, the Company has accumulated a deficit of \$18.4 million and has not generated positive cash flows from operations.
-At March 31, 2011, the Company had cash of \$1.8 million and working capital of \$1.8 million.
+For the period from September 15, 2005 (inception) through June 30, 2011, the Company has accumulated a deficit of \$19.7 million and has not generated positive cash flows from operations.
+At June 30, 2011, the Company had cash of \$594,000 and working capital of \$542,000.
 The Company has been dependent upon equity financing and loans from stockholders to meet its obligations and sustain its operations.
 The Company's efforts have been devoted principally to developing its technologies and commercializing its products.
-In order to fund all planned operations, including the commercialization of certain of the Company's products and the anticipated expansion in 2011 of clinical trials for certain of the Company's product candidates, the Company anticipates that additional external financing will be required.
-If adequate funds are not available, the Company may be required to delay, reduce the scope of or eliminate its research and development programs, reduce its planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require the Company to relinquish rights to certain product candidates that it might otherwise seek to develop or commercialize independently.
-Although the Company plans to secure additional funds through the issuance of equity and/or debt, no assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
-The Company's ability to continue as a going concern is ultimately dependent upon generating revenues from those products that do not require further marketing clearance by the U.S. Food and Drug Administration ("FDA"), obtaining FDA clearance to market its other product candidates, and achieving profitable operations and generating sufficient cash flows from operations to meet future obligations.
-Based upon its current cash position, the availability under its \$4.0 million credit facility with The Frost Group LLC ("The Frost Group") and the Company's President and CEO, Jeffrey G. Spragens, and by monitoring and scaling back research and development and commercialization efforts and its discretionary expenditures, management believes that the Company will be able to fund its existing operations through March 31, 2012.
+In order to fund all planned operations, including the commercialization of certain of the Company's products and the anticipated expansion in 2012 of clinical trials for certain of the Company's product candidates, the Company anticipates that additional external financing will be required beyond the \$4.0 million Credit Facility described in Note 5.
+If adequate funds are not available, in order to continue its operations the Company may be required to delay, reduce the scope of or eliminate its research and development programs, reduce its planned commercialization efforts or obtain funds through arrangements with collaborators or others that may require the Company to relinquish rights to certain product candidates that it might otherwise seek to develop or commercialize independently.

+Management does not believe that the Company will be able to fund its operations through and beyond June 30, 2012 without securing additional funds through the issuance of equity and/or debt.
+No assurance can be given that additional financing will be available to the Company on acceptable terms, or at all.
+This uncertainty raises substantial doubt about the Company's ability to continue as a going concern.
+The accompanying financial statements do not include any adjustments that might be necessary as a result of the outcome of such uncertainty.
+In addition to securing additional funds, the Company's ability to continue as a going concern is ultimately dependent upon generating revenues from those products that do not require further marketing clearance by the U.S. Food and Drug Administration ("FDA"), obtaining FDA clearance to market its other product candidates, and achieving profitable operations and generating sufficient cash flows from operations to meet future obligations.